HL7-cz/img/input/pagecontent/examples.md

 ### Examples of imaging reports

 There are two examples of imaging reports:
+- [Example of an RTG report](Bundle-cz-examplertg-bundle.html) - Example of a report with L1 obligations including PDF file
 - [Example of an RTG report](Bundle-cz-examplertg-bundle.html) - Example of an X-ray report with minimal filling (SHALL obligations) including PDF file
 - [Example of a PET+CT report](Bundle-cz-examplepetct-bundle.html) - Example of a PET+CT report with maximal filling (SHALL and SHOULD obligations) including PDF file